 The impact of AI and Machine Learning on service assurance

-Today’s operators are undergoing vast digital transformations to help shape their roadmaps for future innovation.
-That includes transforming existing networks to more virtualised environments and preparing for 5G.
+Today’s network operators are undergoing vast digital transformations to help shape their roadmaps for future innovation.
+That includes transforming existing communication networks to more virtualised environments and preparing for 5G.
 The new networks must be more robust and agile and at the same time, able to adapt to whatever the future will bring, Anand Gonuguntla, co-founder and CEO of Centina.
 Operators must also be prepared to manage a continued trend of software as a service and cloud-based service models.

 Assuring quality of existing and future services becomes both more challenging and more critical to these operators as the competition heats up.
 Customers demand affordable and excellent quality on-demand, ready for anything they want to do—both at the business and residential level.

 That makes service assurance in today’s world a challenge.
 Leveraging the latest advancements in Machine Learning and Artificial Intelligence, will become imperative for today’s operators to continuously assure their networks in a dynamic environment.
 Choosing the right service assurance solution to adapt to these needs is critical.

 Optimising and managing complex networks with Artificial Intelligence and Machine Learning